Builders Website Design

-2. Treat this web project like opening a new office.
+2. Treat this web project like opening a new office or showroom.
 How much would that cost ?
 How much attention would you give it ?
 Build what you need rather than buy something off the shelf at a set price.

 3. Most web agencies are not good at MultiTasking.
 Chances are you need a 1.
 Domain Registrar, 2.
 Hosting Company, 3.
 Web Graphic Designer, 4.
 Web Developer and 5.
 Digital Marketer.

-The good news is – a website can promote your practice, show your professionalism, showcase your work, get you found in search, showcase your work, answer frequently asked questions, save time, make appointments, take fees or payments online or allow client access.
+The good news is – a website can promote your construction company, show your professionalism, showcase your building work, get you found in search, answer frequently asked question and save time.

 Now you know the brief !
 What is your next step ?
-Have a no obligaton 30 minute discussion with us to get some direction on your specific requirements.
+Have a no obligation 30 minute discussion with us to get some direction on your specific requirements.